Paulmicha/common-web-tools/README.md

   │       ├── behat/
   │       └── gemini/
   ├── dumps/
-  ├── private/
-  └── web/                      <- Public web application dir.
+  ├── web/                      <- Public web application dir.
 May use other names like docroot, www, public...
+  └── .gitignore                <- Replace with your own and/or edit.
 ```

 ## Patterns